Welcome to a World of Creativity!

 b.
 Photopolymer Stamps - These stamps are made with see-through clear plastic.
 You use a clear block with these stamps.
 The stamps cling to the clear block while being used and then are removed when the stamps are not in use.
 The clear blocks are sold separately.
 These are the least expensive style of stamps.

-7. Stamp Sets: A good place to start your stamp collection is to purchase sets that have both images & sentiments.
-Check out the Beginner Catalog HERE.
+A good place to start your stamp collection is to purchase sets that have both images & sentiments.

 Feeling confident?
-Now, that you are steeped in paper-crafting knowledge, why not build your skills by attending one of my classes and experience, first-hand, the exhilaration of creating something beautiful!
+Now, that you are steeped in paper-crafting knowledge, why not build your skills by sign up for one of my card kits and experience, first-hand, the exhilaration of creating something beautiful!